kalviumcommunity/S47_Anuj_Sahu_Capstone_Fundmangement/README.md

 # S47_Anuj_Sahu_Capstone_Fundmangement
 Brief Description

 ## I have an interest in the finance sector so I have decided to build something around it.
 After doing some basic research I found an Idea.
 I am building a website that helps individuals to manage their money.
-This website suggests to them where they can invest for their target returns.
+This website suggests to them where they can invest for the target returns.

 ### Features: